pgriffel/pacioli/manual/definitions/defunit.markdown

 ---
-title: Definitions
+title: Base Unit Definition
-layout: default
 ---

-# Unit Definitions.
+# Base Unit Definition

 A unit definition starts with keyword `defunit`.
 It can define a base unit, a derived unit, or a unit vector.